 The Chief Compliance Officer is registered with the banking and insurance supervisor (ACPR) as "the person in charge of the Compliance function".
 He is responsible for the system to combat money laundering and the financing of terrorism and, as such, is CNP Assurances' correspondent with Tracfin (France's financial intelligence unit).
-He is also CNP Assurances' Ethics Officer and in charge of the anti-corruption system.
+He is also CNP Assurances' Ethics Officer.